thinktandem/tandem/docs/project-management/zenhub-issues-and-kanban-boards.md

 Managing Projects
 =================

-Zenhub: Github Issues + Kanban Boards
+ZenHub: GitHub Issues + Kanban Boards
 -------------------------------------

 ZenHub is a browser plugin that allows GitHub issues to be viewed, organized, and tracked on a agile Kanban Board from within GitHub itself.